 - Next, you will be given the decision on how to submit the direct payments.
 Your Bacs system will require you to submit payment files with the information you need to take direct debit payments from your customers.

-After Bacs sends the data to your customers' bank accounts, they approve and organise the payments.
+After Bacs sends the data to your customers' business accounts, they approve and organise the payments.
 Bacs accepts these files in two ways; by you doing it yourself, or through a direct debit bureau.

 1) Doing it yourself – SUN number and Bacs-approved Bacstel-IP software